 chrome://net-internals into your address bar.
+All chrome:// addresses need to be input by the user as links don't work.
 It will immediately begin to start capturing network data, which you can stop by going to Capture at the top and clicking stop.
 You are able to see just about every aspect of Chrome's internals from this area.

 Among the various properties you are able to extract and analyze are:

 Here is an example which illustrates a request for text/html data which was retrieved from the NGINX cache and not from the origin, whether that be on the same server or upstream half way around the world.
 I have NGINX configured with a custom HTTP header called "x-nginx-cache".
 That field will always either contain a HIT or MISS value, depending if the server already has a copy of the content being requested in its local cache due to loading that content in the recent past without the cached object expiring.